How Healthy is Your Product? - Delivery Pipeline Check

 • Automate the build - no manual inputs, no manual configuration, automatically triggered.

-• Make your build self testing - TDD, ATDD, static metrics, semantic checks.
+• Make your build self-testing - TDD, ATDD, static metrics, semantic checks.

-• Everyone commits to trunk every day.
+• Everyone commits to the trunk every day.

 • Every commit should build trunk on an integration machine.

-• Fix broken build immediately - lean red button stopping production, everybody helps fix the broken build.
+• Fix a broken build immediately - lean red button stopping production, everybody helps fix the broken build.
 Keep the build fast - We are talking of minutes, not hours.

 • Test within an integration staging area which is a clone of the production environment.
 The goal is to have docker images, virtual network, and in-memory database to be fast.